 Scraping instrumentation: per-request log with concurrency remaining/limit and request ID.
 End-of-run synthesis with total request count and min concurrency observed.

-Hidden zenrowsAdaptiveMode flag (REST API only, not in input schema) for A/B testing provider's mode=auto vs forced configuration.
+Hidden adaptive-request-mode flag (REST API only, not in input schema) for internal A/B testing of the scraping request configuration.

 Tested

-A/B test on 20 diverse wines: mode=auto offered zero cost savings (same $/req) but doubled runtime due to 6× more HTTP 403 retries.
-Decision: keep forced as default.
+Internal A/B test on 20 diverse wines: the alternative request mode offered no measurable benefit but doubled runtime due to 6× more HTTP 403 retries.
+Decision: keep the default mode.

 [0.1.53] — 2026-04-16